Uncontested Divorce in Hawaii

 Additional documents which must be completed and file-stamped

 • Affidavit of Plaintiff: Prior to filling this document, all other documents inclusive of the Divorce Decree must be completed.
-When this document is completely filled in, the Plaintiff has to sign it in the presence of a notary public.
+When this document is completely filled in, the Plaintiff has to sign it in the presence of a notary public

 • Income and Expense Statement of Plaintiff: The point mentioned regarding the above document also applies to this document.
+This form provides all information about the plaintiff's liabilities and assets

 Additional documents to complete

 • Divorce Decree: The last page of this document is signed and dated by the Plaintiff, who also fills in the Social Security Numbers and addresses of the divorcing spouses.
 The Judge reviews all the other documents and approves and signs the Divorce Decree.
-Further, this document is file-stamped.
+Further, this document is file-stamped

-Uncontested divorce in Hawaii without children
+Uncontested divorce without children

 First Step: Opening the Divorce case

-In order to start or open the divorce case, the below mentioned documents are needed.
+In order to start or open the divorce case, the below mentioned documents are needed-

-• Matrimonial Action Information(MAI)
+• Matrimonial Action Information (MAI)

 • Summons to answer complaint(Summons)